AdobeDocs/graphql-mesh-gateway/src/pages/gateway/mesh_walkthrough.md

 }
 ```

-This query demonstrates how you can return data from multiple sources within your mesh with a single query.
+These queries demonstrate how you can return data from multiple sources within your mesh with a single request.

-The `storeConfig` field returns information from your `GraphQL` handler, while the `directoryDataCountryInformationInterface` field returns information from your `REST`  handler.
+The `storeConfig` query returns information from your `GraphQL` handler, while the `directoryDataCountryInformationInterface` query returns information from your `REST`  handler.

 ## Add a transform

 Now we will apply a transform to make the schema more usable by adding a `prefix`.
 You can also use the `prefix` transform to avoid conflicting field names between sources.

-1. Modify your mesh.json file to match the following:
+1. Modify your `mesh.json` file to match the following:

   ```json
   {